Current Board Member Profiles (as of July 1, 2015)

 Susan H. Axtell joined the Foundation board in July, 2010.
 She earned her undergraduate degree in English from Wellesley College and attended the University of London.
 In 2009 Susan retired as Teacher-Director of the Williamsburg Parent Co-operative Preschool, after more than thirty years in that position.
 She and her husband have two adult sons.
 Reflecting on the Williamsburg Regional Library, Susan noted that "Being allowed to walk to the downtown library was the first perfect freedom of my young childhood, and the library remains high on my list of favorite destinations….
 WRL has been an invaluable resource for me as parent, teacher, family advocate, and human being.
 Its continued good health is close to my heart."

-Polly Bartlett Polly Bartlett joined the Library Foundation Board in April, 2013.
+Polly Bartlett joined the Library Foundation Board in April, 2013.
 Mrs. Bartlett received her undergraduate and graduate degrees from the College of William and Mary.
 Mrs. Bartlett worked as a Reading recovery teacher-leader for Williamsburg-James City County Schools.
 She is a former member of the Williamsburg Area Arts Commission and has served on the Board of Directors at the Muscarelle Museum of Art.
 She and her family have lived in Williamsburg since 1966.
-The Bartletts have one son and two grandchildren.
+The Bartletts have one son and four grandsons.
 They have been tremendous supporters of the Williamsburg community for many years.
+About the library Mrs. Bartlett noted it “has been a special, friendly place for as long as I’ve lived here - 50+ years.
+From the tiny house by the lodge to the present facility it has provided me hours of pure pleasure from reading to programs and special arrangements for teachers.”

 Michael J. Fox joined the Foundation board in July, 2009.
 A graduate of the University of Virginia, Michael joined the College of William and Mary staff in 1997 and currently serves there as Assistant to the President and Chief of Staff, and Secretary to the Board of Visitors.
 Active in the community, he is a past chair of the Williamsburg Regional Library Board of Trustees.
 In 2009 he served on the boards of Walsingham Academy, the Williamsburg Community Foundation, and Old Point National Bank.
 About the library, Michael has expressed his interest maintaining and enhancing best library of its size in Virginia.